hyphenzero/jaspergorchov.com/README.md

 My personal website, built using [Tailwind CSS](https://tailwindcss.com) and [Next.js](https://nextjs.org).

-## License

-You may not use this source code in commercial projects, products, or applications without obtaining explicit written permission from the author.

 ## Technologies

 To learn more about the technologies used in this site, see the following resources: